Edgewood High School (Edgewood, Maryland)

 Edgewood High School (EHS) is a four-year public high school in Edgewood in Harford County, Maryland, United States.
-The school is located in the south park portion of the county near U.S. Route 40.
-It is home to the International Baccalaureate program for Harford County, as well as the Academy of Finance and the Teacher Academy of Maryland programs.
+The school is located in the southern portion of the county near U.S. Route 40.
+It is home to the International Baccalaureate program for Harford County, as well as the Academy of Finance and the Teacher Academy of Maryland (TAM) programs.

 About the School

 Facilities

 The former Edgewood High School building was 189856 sqft on slightly more than 48 acre and according to Maryland state records, the primary structure was built in 1954.
 Since that time, it was renovated or added to five times, in the years 1958, 1967, 1969, 1975, and 1996.
 With the recent population growth in Harford County, combined with the expected population growth due to BRAC, it was decided to build a new school building on the same grounds.
 Completed in 2010, the new building is 268,000 sqft and increases the student capacity by 361 seats, to 1380.

 The building was opened for the 2010–2011 school year.
 The demolition and removal of the former building was completed by the end of the 2010–2011 school year.